Initial Treatment and Transport for Burn Injuries

 The primary survey should look into whether there has been a lung or airway exposure through inhalation of hot gases.
 Patients should be given 100 percent humidified oxygen by mask even if it isn't yet clear there has been an airway exposure.

-If a patient is showing progressive hoarseness, this is a sign that airway obstruction is occurring.
-This is when a ventilator tube should be placed down the victim’s trachea before the swelling becomes too severe.
-The chest should be observed to make sure it is expanding with each breath.
+If a patient shows progressive hoarseness, this is a sign that airway obstruction is occurring.
+This is when a ventilator tube should be placed down the victim's trachea before the swelling becomes too severe.
+The chest should be observed to make sure it expands with each breath.

-In the secondary survey, the patient may need to be placed in a cervical collar or backboard to protect this area from non-burn-related injuries.
+The patient may need to be placed in a cervical collar or backboard to protect this area from non-burn-related injuries in the secondary survey.
 The emergency medical technician should establish IV access as soon as possible before swelling interferes with getting an IV in.

 An IV solution is given at 500 ml per hour for those over the age of 14 because a great deal of fluid from the blood vessels will leave these areas to go to the burned areas, and the patient can go into shock.

 Cover the patient with clean dressings or a clean sheet to keep the burn away from the environment while being transported.
 Place a blanket over the clean sheet.
 The IV access should otherwise be all that is needed; it can help with pain management and fluid resuscitation.
 The pain medication should be given small amounts and never orally or by intramuscular injection.At the Hospital

 Unless the burn happens close to a burn center, the patient will be transported to the nearest facility to handle the situation.
 The evaluation is a lot like the pre-hospital evaluation, except that there are more resources to assess the patient.
 X-rays can be done to make sure there aren't any broken bones.
 If a good airway has not been established in the pre-hospital phase, it should be done at this time.